AntonOstman/autoencoder/README.md

 Non linear autoencoder with relu on encoder and sigmoid on decoder

-Non linear autoencoder with relu on encode and decode with various hidden layers
+Non linear autoencoder with relu on encode and decode, furthermore some different hidden layers are used.

 ## Results